Island Health Authority

 Island Deaf and Hard of Hearing Centre (IDHHC)

-The IDHHC provides counselling and support services for persons with hearing loss.
+The IDHHC provides counselling and support services for persons with hearing loss and who identify as deaf and or hard of hearing.
 Some of the programs provided included counselling to help families and persons cope with hearing loss, technical aids program, support groups, employment support and integration, and many more.

-CNIB provides support and information for Canadians with vision loss.
-Their website is the link to a variety of services in your local community and provides research and information.
+CNIB provides support and information for Canadians living in BC and the Yukon with vision loss.
+Their website is the link to a variety of services in your local community and provides information on research, various programs and services and outreach to community partners.

 The British Columbia Employment and Assistance for Persons with Disabilities Program (BCEA) promotes greater independence for people with disabilities, including income security.
-In addition, the BCEA Program recognizes that people with disabilities may require additional supports, such as a higher assistance rate, supplementary assistance and specialized employment supports in order to meet the challenges of daily living and move towards greater independence.
+In addition, this ministry recognizes that people with disabilities may require additional supports, such as an increased assistance rate, supplementary assistance and specialized employment supports in order to meet the challenges of daily living and move towards greater independence.

 BC Travel Assistance Program (TAP)

-The BC Travel Assistance Program (TAP) helps alleviate some of the medical transportation costs through providing financial assistance to residents of British Columbia who have to travel within the province for non-emergency medical specialist services not available in their own community.
-Residents must be referred by a physician or nurse practitioner for non-emergency MSP insured specialist medical services which are not available locally to qualify for this program.
-TAP forms are only available by your physician or a nurse practitioner at the time a referral is made.
-Once you have received your form and referral you can contact the TAP automated application service 24 hours a day, seven days a week at 1-800-661-2668.
+The BC Travel Assistance Program (TAPBC) helps alleviate some of OMITTED MEDICAL the transportation costs through providing financial assistance to residents of British Columbia who have to travel within the province for non-emergency medical or specialist services not available in their own community.
+Residents must be referred by a physician or nurse practitioner (NP) for non-emergency MSP insured specialist medical services which are not available locally to qualify for this program.
+TAP forms are only available through your physician or NP when a referral is made.
+Once you have received your form and referral you can contact the TAP automated application service 24 hours a day, seven days a week at 1-800-661-2668 for registration and additional services/information.

 Canada Revenue Agency - Disability Tax Credit (DTC)

-The disability amount is a non-refundable tax credit that a person with a severe and prolonged impairment in physical or mental functions can claim to reduce the amount of income tax he or she has to pay in a year.
+The disability amount is a non-refundable tax credit that a person who is markedly restricted in at least one or more basic activities of daily living and prolonged impairment in physical or cognitive functions can apply to reduce the amount of income tax he or she has to pay in a year.
+See website for all application criteria.